bloco-exchange/documentation/docs/bloco.exchange/overview.md

 - **Bloco Ambassadors**: Share the magic of Bloco.exchange with others and enjoy the fruits of their success through our Bloco Ambassadors program.
 For every new user you refer, you'll receive a percentage of their subscription fee, creating a continuous stream of income that grows alongside your network.

-Embrace the thrill of engagement, revel in the excitement of competition, and flourish in a world of boundless opportunities at Bloco.exchange.
+Embrace the thrill of engagement, revel in the excitement of competition, and flourish in a world of boundless opportunities at bloco.exchange.

 ## Native Currency and Dividends: Unleash the Power of Blocs (⨖)